-2. Handline-Style Fly Fishing
+2. Handline Fly Fishing with a Casting Bubble

 View Daggerfish Handlines and Accessories here.

-Once your line is completely through the bubble, slide about two feet of line through and lock the bubble around the line.
-Grab the plug attached to the surgical tubing at the top of the bubble and pull it out gently, then rotate it and the body of the casting bubble to create a twist in the surgical tubing to lock it in place.
+To lock the line, grab the plug attached to the surgical tubing at the top of the bubble and pull it out gently, then rotate it and the body of the casting bubble to create a twist in the surgical tubing to lock it in place.
 The exact position of your casting bubble can be adjusted later.

 Tie on a fly